Dam Safety Intelligence uses open source to go above and beyond

 • and reporting.

-The rebuild focused on leveraging the principles and functionality of the legacy system out of various different modules.
-It ran on old hardware, using a relational database, in the Progress 4GL language back when screens didn't have a GUI (graphical user interface).
+The rebuild focused on leveraging the principles and functionality of the legacy system from various modules.
+It ran on old hardware using a relational database in the Progress 4GL language back when screens didn't have a GUI (graphical user interface).
 Therefore, the graphs and plots were basic due to recording manual observations with hand-held data loggers.

 The new system is cloud native.
 It uses the same sorts of structures as any scalable cloud product – containers, microservice architectures, and modern languages, with all the benefits these technologies bring: